yousefelassal/quote-cron/README.md

 > The ultimate promise of technology is to make us master of a world that we command by the push of a button.

 > I am not bothered by the fact that I am unknown.
 I am bothered when I do not know others.

+> Life is a succession of moments.
+To live each one is to succeed.